 The problem arises when you want to go deep.
 Float pool doesn’t give you the volume in any single area to develop the specialized assessment skills, procedural comfort, and clinical intuition that comes from repetitive exposure.
 A nurse who spends three years in float pool will be more adaptable than a nurse who spent three years in a cardiac step-down – and less clinically refined in cardiac care.

-This is a genuine trade-off, not a deficiency.
-But it matters if you eventually want to move into ICU, procedural specialties, or advanced practice with a specific population focus.
+Treat that as a real trade-off with costs on both sides.
+It matters most if you eventually want to move into ICU, procedural specialties, or advanced practice with a specific population focus.
 A prolonged stint in float pool can leave a gap in specialty depth that some competitive fellowship or specialty programs will notice.

 Unit preference for permanent positions